-Buses in Nha Trang – a Map of the Routes, Schedule, Price
+Public Buses in Nha Trang – Getting Around

 Nha Trang is a comparatively small town and it’s possible to get to most of its tourist attractions on foot, but for getting to such shopping malls as BigC, Metro or Coop Mart it would be wiser and easier to take a bus, which will be much cheaper than a taxi.

 For newcomers, the bus commuting system seems rather confusing and not easily understandable.

 Buses in Nha Trang are different in colors and some routes practically double one another.
 And, what may seem strange, they start to work very early – at about 5.00 a.m. and finish work also early – at 6 or 7 p.m.

 Many of the bus routes go past tourist attractions, so it’s really easy to get to any of them.
 You can use buses as many times as you want – the price of a ride is only about 30 cents.